Museum of Vancouver

 Incredible learning experience about the city of Vancouver, its various epochs, its people and its culture.
 The museum has everything you need to know about the history of the city.
 The exhibits are well-curated and interesting artifacts are plentiful.
 I love the architecture as well.
 It's a pretty big place, so be prepared to spend a large part of your day here if you want to explore all the exhibitions in detail.
 Unfortunately, parking around the museum is not free.

-Kevin Luo - a month ago
+Kevin Luo - 4 months ago

 Directions